 13 october 2019

-Next station was the Royal University of Phnom Penh campus built in 1968 by French architects of Leroy & Mondet.
-Some of the most important signature buildings of the 1960s “New Khmer Architecture”-movement can be found here, like the Institute of Foreign Languages, designed by Cambodia’s most famous architect Vann Molyvann and completed in 1972, as well as the auditorium hall and the main university building by Leroy & Mondet.
+The next station was the Royal University of Phnom Penh campus, built in 1968 by French architects Leroy & Mondet.
+Some of the most important signature buildings of the 1960s New Khmer Architecture movement can be found here, like the Institute of Foreign Languages, designed by Cambodia’s most famous architect, Vann Molyvann, and completed in 1972, as well as the auditorium hall and main university building by Leroy & Mondet.
 The tour ended with these wonderful examples of modernist architecture in Cambodia.